mui/material-ui/docs/src/pages/components/box/box.md

 For instance, you can change the margin this way.

 However, sometimes you have to target the underlying DOM element.
-For instance, you want to change the border of the button.
+For instance, you want to change the border of the Button.
 The Button component defines its own styles.
 CSS inheritance doesn't help.
 To workaround the problem, you have two options: